Mexican prosecutor denies political charges against governor

 López Obrador said “we do not persecute anyone.”

-In his official Twitter account, Cabeza de De Vaca called the accusations “once again a partisan use of justice where there is no crime.
+In his official Twitter account, he called the accusations “once again a partisan use of justice where there is no crime.
 A political attack is being organized.”
 He added, “I have never violated the law.”

+The governor travelled to the Congress building in Mexico City to try to get a copy of the case against him, saying he doesn't know what exactly the government is accusing him of.

+But Garcia Cabeza de Vaca speculated that his brushes with the federal government had angered López Obrador's administration.
+He is among the National Action Party governors who have staked out opposition policies on the coronavirus pandemic and other issues.

+The Federal Electricity Commission denied the Dec.
+28 outage was the result of incompetence.
+Instead, it said, a brush fire in Tamaulipas had caused a kind of short-circuit that led to a two-hour blackout that affected one-fourth of the country’s customers.

+The company published a supposed report of a brush fire in an area beneath power pylons that it claimed caused the blackout.
+But Tamaulipas officials maintained that the document, purportedly issued by a state civil defense office, was forged.
+The federal commission at first denied, but later admitted that it was.

-He has governed the Gulf state south of Texas since 2016.
+Garcia Cabeza De Vaca has governed the state, just across the border from Texas, since 2016.
 Organized crime groups have long had deep roots in the state and numerous politicians have been implicated in dealings with them.

 Former Gov. Tomás Yarrington of the Institutional Revolutionary Party was extradited to the U.S. from Italy in 2018 to face drug trafficking charges.
 U.S. officials also have tried to extradite the governor who succeeded Yarrington in 2005, Eugenio Hernández, to face money laundering charges.